 2.)
 Shop around for a contractor

 Choosing a contractor is not a decision to take lightly.
 You’ll want to find someone honest, professional and reliable – and willing to give you a decent price.
+Always check the Better Business Bureau for review.
+They can be good or bad.
+You can also use neighborhood Facebook groups for recommendations, or apps like NextDoor.

 Finally, be sure to sign a detailed contract before making any final decisions.
-The contract should stipulate the final cost and estimated timeframe for the project.
+The contract should stipulate the final cost and estimated time frame for the project.

 Potential money saved: several thousand dollars.